hakanozayan/hakanozayan/README.md

 - 👋 Hi, I’m @hakanozayan
-- 👀 I’m interested in software
+- 👀 I’m interested in software, computer engneering and math
-- 🌱 I’m currently learning c#, java, javascript, sql, pl/sql
+- 🌱 I’m currently learning c#, java, javascript, sql, pl/sql, kotlin
 - 💞️ I’m looking to collaborate on ...
 - 📫 How to reach me ...